 Haqi (my right)

-A legal awareness program servicing the public and giving free advice to the queries of the citizens.
+A legal awareness program servicing the public and giving free advice to the queries of the citizens on issues of civil rights.

 A program focusing on political parties and legislation through hosting representatives of political parties.